This is a complete guide to Blogging on Linkedin

 Linkedin Articles Vs Blogs Posts: Which Is Better?

-Am not going to be doing a comparison between why should a LinkedIn post is better than a typical blog post.
+Am not going to be doing a comparison on why should a LinkedIn post is better than a typical blog post or the opposite.

 Here is a Table that briefly sums up the differences.